 For vehicles on-site specifically for storage which do not have payments due (other than for storage), the rates specified below shall apply whenever no rate was explicitly specified in writing.
 These rates are for "normal" car sizes, limited to about 5' wide by 14' long, or roughly the size of a Porsche 356 or 911, or VW Karmann Ghia.
 For larger cars, a rate adjustment will be required.

 Automobile storage, per month (or part-month):

 Please Note: We will not invoice you or bill you.
 And in exchange for our not having to expend a lot of effort, we're offering you a very competitive price.
-However, if you fail to pay in advance, you then are subject to the full-fair price which is double.
+However, if you fail to pay in advance, you then are subject to the full-fair price which is typically about double.

 Additional Notes On Car Storage can be found here.

 Storage Rates - Other Than Automobiles - including projects "put on hold"

 We are not an appropriate storage location for your items you don't have the funds for, lost interest in, or whatever has caused your delay and we impose a minimum fee for this type of storage, though you can make arrangements in advance with us.
 We consider Items (as defined below) where we are not under a Current Agreement (as defined below) or already funded to act upon in an "Inactive Status" after 3 months.
 Please note that this is fully three times longer than provided by law.
 Inactive Status Items are subject to the minimum fee described herein.
 Further, this policy is not open-ended in time.
 AFTER 6 MONTHS, WE SHALL CONSIDER THE ITEM ABANDONED.
 Expect no notice.